ziebam/chords_scraper/README.md

 ## Installation and usage

 Head over to [releases](https://github.com/ziebam/chords_scraper/releases) and download the `chscrp.exe` file from the latest release.
 Put it wherever you want and run it.
 Please note that the scraping might take a while as some of the websites are generated dynamically and hence require using `Selenium` to mock the browser.

+The program can be safely renamed.

 The `geckodriver.log` file created by the program can be safely deleted.

+As with most PyInstaller applications your operating system might complain about the file being potentially unsafe.

 ## License